xk1234/tp/docs/DeveloperGuide.md

     * 2b1.
 AddressBook shows an error message indicating that the specified criteria is not supported for sorting.
       Use case resumes at step 1.

-**Use case: UC10 - Export multiple matching contacts**
+**Use case: UC10 - Export multiple matching persons**

 **MSS**

-1. User <ins>find persons by name and tag (UC5)</ins>.
+1. User <ins>finds persons by name and tag (UC5)</ins>.
-2. User requests to export contacts of all persons currently on the list.
+2. User requests to export persons of all persons currently on the list.
-3. User selects which fields to export from the contacts.
+3. User selects which fields to export from the person.
-4. AddressBook exports contacts to default file path.
+4. AddressBook exports persons to default file path.
     Use case ends.

 **Extensions**